-Table 5 summarizes the experimental catalytic DO performances: Ni-Mo/AWSFD was the catalyst with the best X (Eq.
-(1)) and DY (Eq.
-(2)) of 79.5% and 55.1%, respectively, with a C15-C18 composition of 64.9 wt%.
-On the basis of presented characterizations, better performances of Ni-Mo/AWSFD – when compared to the other two investigated catalysts – was attributed to the higher SBET, in agreement with literature (Horáček et al., 2014; Wang et al., 2013); this may suggest that a better accessibility to active phases was ensured by Ni-Mo/AWSFD, considering that it had the lowest actual content of active phases (Table 3).
-Ni-Mo/ZASFD has slightly higher DY and X compared to Ni-Mo/ASFD; however, both of them left a FAME content greater than 50 wt%, vs. the 24.0 wt% of FAME with Ni-Mo/AWSFD.
-Despite having a X lower than that of commercial catalysts studied in the literature (Lucantonio et al., 2023), the most active catalyst of this work (Ni-Mo/AWSFD) traces an interesting perspective for future studies, concerning circular catalyst development from a waste material.
+Table 5 summarizes the experimental catalytic DO performances: Ni-Mo/AWSFD was the catalyst with the best X (Eq(1)) and DY (Eq(2)) of 79.5% and 55.1%, respectively, with a C15-C18 composition of 64.9 wt%.
+On the basis of presented characterizations, better performances of Ni-Mo/AWSFD – when compared to the other two investigated catalysts – were attributed to the higher SBET, in agreement with the literature (Horáček et al., 2014; Wang et al., 2013); this may suggest that a better accessibility to active phases was ensured by Ni-Mo/AWSFD, considering that it had the lowest actual content of active phases (Table 3).
+Ni-Mo/ZASFD has slightly higher DY and X compared to Ni-Mo/ASFD; however, both of them have FAME content greater than 50 wt%, vs. the 24.0 wt% of FAME with Ni-Mo/AWSFD.
+Despite having an X lower than that of commercial catalysts studied in the literature (e.g., the Ni/Alumina commercial and Ni-Mo/Alumina catalysts, which in experimental conditions similar to those studied show an X between approximately 80-100% (Lucantonio et al., 2023), the most active catalyst of this work (Ni-Mo/AWSFD) traces an interesting perspective for future studies, concerning circular catalyst development from waste material.

 Table 5: OLP composition (Alkanes with C number <C14, between C15-C18, >C19; FAME, i.e., unconverted fatty acids; OTHER compounds; unsaturated (UNS) and branched (BRA) hydrocarbons), Diesel Yield (DY) and Conversion (X)